C-D-Lewis/discord-bot-norren/README.md

 node scripts/deploy-commands.js $SERVER_ID
 ```

-4. Pre-load the `sounds` directory with sounds to be matched by the `query`.
+4. Pre-load the `sounds` and `music` directories with files to be matched by the `query`.

-> Sounds must be in the Opus sound format
+> Audio files must be in the Opus sound format

 5. Start the app: